-We have exclusive rights for certain patents and a non-exclusive license for certain technology and know-how pertaining to ABI-009 (which we refer to as FYARRO) pursuant to an amended and restated license agreement, dated November 15, 2019, as amended August 31, 2021 (the "BMS License Agreement") with Abraxis BioScience, LLC, a wholly owned subsidiary of Celgene Corporation, which is a wholly owned subsidiary of BMS.
+We have exclusive rights for certain patents and a non-exclusive license for certain technology and know-how pertaining to ABI-009 (which we refer to as FYARRO) pursuant to an amended and restated license agreement, dated November 15, 2019, as amended August 31, 2021 (the "BMS License Agreement") with Abraxis BioScience, LLC, a wholly owned subsidiary of Celgene Corporation, which is a wholly owned subsidiary of Bristol Myers Squibb Company ("BMS").
 Under the BMS License Agreement, BMS is entitled to receive certain development milestone payments, royalties on net sales from licensed products under the agreement and any sublicense fees.
-During the three months ended March 31, 2023, we recorded royalties of \$0.4 million under the terms of this agreement.
-No payments related to milestones under this agreement were paid during the three months ended March 31, 2023.
+During the three months ended June 30, 2023 and 2022, royalties on net product sales were \$0.5 million and \$0.2 million, respectively under the terms of this agreement.
+During the six months ended June 30, 2023 and 2022, royalties on net product sales were \$0.9 million and \$0.4 million, respectively under the terms of this agreement.
+No development payments related to milestones under this agreement were paid during the three and six months ended June 30, 2023.
 See Note 8 to the condensed consolidated financial statements for more information about the BMS License Agreement.

-Under the terms of an August 2021 amendment to the license agreement, we paid BMS \$5.8 million, representing 50% of the previously outstanding payment obligation under the agreement, following the effective time of the 2021 Private Investment in Public Equity (PIPE) Financing ("2021 PIPE Financing") that occurred in connection with the closing of the reverse merger of Aerpio Pharmaceuticals, Inc. whereby Aspen Merger Subsidiary, Inc., our wholly-owned subsidiary ("Merger Sub"), merged with and into Aadi Subsidiary, Inc. (formerly known as Aadi Bioscience, Inc. ("Private Aadi")), with Private Aadi surviving as our wholly-owned subsidiary (the "Merger").
-Pursuant to the terms of the amendment, the remaining portion of the previously outstanding payment obligation (\$5.8 million), which is recorded on our condensed consolidated balance sheets as due to licensor, is due on the third anniversary of the effective time of such 2021 PIPE Financing plus any accrued and unpaid interest due thereon.
+Under the terms of the August 2021 amendment to the BMS License Agreement, we paid BMS \$5.8 million, representing 50% of the previously outstanding payment obligation under the agreement, following the effective time of our 2021 private investment in public equity (PIPE) Financing ("2021 PIPE Financing") that occurred in connection with the closing of the reverse merger of Aerpio Pharmaceuticals, Inc. whereby Aspen Merger Subsidiary, Inc., our wholly-owned subsidiary ("Merger Sub"), merged with and into Aadi Subsidiary, Inc. (formerly known as Aadi Bioscience, Inc. ("Private Aadi")), with Private Aadi surviving as our wholly-owned subsidiary (the "Merger").
+Pursuant to the terms of the amendment, the remaining portion of the previously outstanding payment obligation (\$5.8 million), which is recorded on our condensed consolidated balance sheets as due to licensor, is due on the third anniversary of the effective time of such 2021 PIPE Financing (i.e., August 26, 2024), plus any accrued and unpaid interest due thereon.